What we mean by ‘Rooted Innovation’

-This guiding practice focuses on reflecting, identifying and incorporating community context into your work.
-Better understanding of your community’s context requires pausing to reflect and take stock of the meaningful work and strengths that already exist within your community.
-By identifying what work, people, groups or resources are currently acting within your community, you may be able to more successfully align your work with existing groups and identify unmet needs within the community.
+Rooted Innovation focuses on reflecting, identifying and incorporating place-based, community context into the work.
+This requires pausing to reflect and take stock of the meaningful work and strengths that already exist within a community.
+By identifying what work, people, groups or resources are currently acting within their community, a group may be able to more successfully align their work with existing groups and identify unmet needs within the community.

-With this guiding practice, you will be asked to consider how your group/members perceive the landscape of needs and work being done in your community as a whole, and analyze where and how your work fits in.
-It is an opportunity to ensure that the work you are proposing to do is informed by the whole community, rather than a small group.
-This can be advantageous in building for redundancy and resilience, identifying needs gaps, and considering non-traditional partners or allies for your work.
+With this Guiding Practice, groups are asked to consider how they perceive the landscape of needs and work being done in their community as a whole, and analyze where and how their work fits in.
+It is an opportunity to ensure that the work they are proposing to do is informed by the whole community, rather than a small group.
+This can be advantageous in building for redundancy and resilience, identifying needs gaps, and considering non-traditional partners or allies

 How we see grassroots groups putting this into practice:

 Groups understand the context and placement of their work within their local community.